Come talk with faculty team leaders and staff to learn more about the Bass Connections projects that will start next summer or fall.

 We see “education” not just as formal K-12 schooling but also as learning via families and social channels, and “human development” as encompassing valued life outcomes across ages including health, social and familial connections, happiness, income, and employment.

-The Girl Effect in Rural Appalachia is a summer program through the Partnership for Appalachian Girls’ Education, run by Deborah Hicks.
+The Girl Effect in Rural Appalachia is a summer program through the Partnership for Appalachian Girls’ Education, run by Deborah Hicks-Rogoff of the Social Science Research Institute.

 Receive individualized guidance on how to incorporate Bass Connections into your Duke experience.

-Bass Connections in Education & Human Development is led by Thomas Nechyba, Professor of Economics and Director of the Social Science Research Institute (SSRI).
+The Social Science Research Institute runs the Education & Human Development theme, which is led by Thomas Nechyba, Professor of Economics and Director of the Social Science Research Institute, and Anna Gassman-Pines, Associate Professor in the Sanford School of Public Policy